aleksandersousa/Ecommerce-React-Node-MongoDB/README.md

 Using Node.js and MongoDB Cloud to create an RESTful API, and React.js to create two projects for UI with responsive design, then added Redux for state management and finalinaly used Firebase in admin dashboard for image upload.
 The admin dashboard is responsible for managing all the data that are stored on DB and the ecommerce are the main page for ordinary users.

+PS: in the admin dashboard there are pages that are using mock data.
+That's because this are just a demonstration project.

 ## Pictures

 ### admin dashboard